Zhangjinso/PINet_PG/README.md

 # PINet_PG
-Code for our PG paper [Human Pose Transfer by Adaptive Hierarchival Deformation]()
+Code for our PG paper [Human Pose Transfer by Adaptive Hierarchical Deformation]()

 This is Pytorch implementation for pose transfer on DeepFashion dataset.
 The code is extramly borrowed from [Pose Transfer](https://github.com/tengteng95/Pose-Transfer).
 Thanks for their work!